Afred26/Projektarbeit/Projektarbeit 1/Zusatz/Tips und Tricks.typ

 == Acronyms

-Use the `acr` function to insert acronyms, which looks like this //#acr("Abt").
+Use the `acr` function to insert acronyms, which looks like this #acr("Abt").

-//#acrlpl("DIN") are used to define the interaction between different software systems.
+#acrlpl("DIN") are used to define the interaction between different software systems.

-//#acrs("IBN") is an architectural style for networked applications.
+#acrs("IBN") is an architectural style for networked applications.

 == Glossary

 Use the `gls` function to insert glossary terms, which looks like this:

-//A #gls("Vulnerability") is a weakness in a system that can be exploited.
+A #gls("Vulnerability") is a weakness in a system that can be exploited.

 == Lists